JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/Deposit.md

 You can add more features to the `topup` function, such as charging fees to the developer, or checking if the user is on the whitelist.

-Image a user has deposited a token into the zkWasm Rollup Application and the `TopUp` event has been emitted.
+Imagine a user has deposited a token into the zkWasm Rollup Application and the `TopUp` event has been emitted.
 What will happen next?

 Actually... nothing will happen next.
 The `TopUp` event is just a notification event, it does not trigger any further actions.
 So how does the zkWasm Rollup Application know that the user has deposited the token?
 We need to implement a mechanism to listen to the `TopUp` event and trigger the corresponding actions to process the deposit in the zkWasm Rollup Application.
 A good way to do this is to use a deposit monitor which operates by the server's admin.